Application Deadline: January 24, 2020

 - Held rank of Associate Professor for at least five years (tenure achieved 2015-2016 or prior)

 - In-progress writing project

-The facilitators for the Summer 2018 MCSWR will be Dr. Patrice Buzzanell (University of South Florida) and Dr. Cara Finnegan (University of Illinois at Urbana-Champaign).
+The facilitators for the Summer 2020 MCSWR will be Dr. Laura Ellingson (Santa Clara University) and Dr. Travis Dixon (University of Illinois at Urbana-Champaign).

 The MCSWR is sponsored by NCA and organized by the NCA Research Board.

 Participants will be provided with most meals, a travel stipend, and housing.
-MCSWR participants will present their projects on a panel at the 2018 NCA Convention in Salt Lake City, Utah.
+MCSWR participants will present their projects on a panel at the 2020 NCA Convention in Indianapolis, IN.